 There are, however, cases where an attacker can publish a transaction that invalidates existing transactions and requires the network to perform more recomputation than the computation in the transaction itself.
 The EIP maintains the invariant that recomputation is bounded to a theoretical maximum of six times the block gas limit in a single block; this is somewhat more expensive than before, but not that much more expensive.

 Denial-of-Service attacks are difficult to defend against, due to the difficulty in identifying sybils within a peer list.
 At any moment, one may decide (or be bribed) to initiate an attack.
 This is not a problem that Account Abstraction introduces.
 It can be accomplished against existing clients today by inundating a target with transactions whose signatures are invalid.
-However, due increased allotment of validation work allowed to AA, it’s important bound the amount of computation an adversary can force a client to expend with invalid transactions.
+However, due to the increased allotment of validation work allowed by AA, it’s important to bound the amount of computation an adversary can force a client to expend with invalid transactions.
 For this reason, it’s best for the miner to follow the recommended mining strategies.

 Copyright and related rights waived via CC0.